 TaylorMade SiM 2 Max Rescue

-After a few rounds with the TaylorMade SiM 2 Max Rescue, we're convinced it's a solid choice for high handicappers looking to improve their game.
+After a few rounds with the TaylorMade SiM 2 Max Rescue, we are convinced: this is a strong hybrid for high handicappers.

 Pros